Tam Dalyell: Political career

 Having been educated by left-wing economists at Cambridge, Dalyell said that he became a socialist because of the level of unemployment in Scotland.
 He joined the Labour Party in 1956, following the Suez Crisis.
 After being unsuccessful as a parliamentary candidate for Roxburgh, Selkirk and Peebles in 1959, he became a Member of Parliament in June 1962, when he defeated William Wolfe of the Scottish National Party in a hard-fought by-election for West Lothian.
 From 1983 onwards, he represented Linlithgow (when the new town of Livingston formed its own constituency) and easily retained the seat.
-He became Father of the House after the 2001 general election, when Former Prime Minister Sir Edward Heath retired from the House of Commons.
+He became Father of the House after the 2001 general election, when Former Prime Minister Edward Heath retired from the House of Commons.
 He was a nominated Member of the European Parliament from 1975 to 1979, and a member of the Labour National Executive from 1986 to 1987 representing the Campaign group.

 Dalyell's independent stance in Parliament ensured his isolation from significant committees and jobs.
-His early career was promising and he became Parliamentary Private Secretary (PPS) to Richard Crossman.
+His early career was promising and he became parliamentary private secretary (PPS) to Richard Crossman.
 He annoyed a number of ministers and was heavily censured by the Privileges Committee for a leak about the biological weapons research establishment, Porton Down, to the newspapers (though he said that he thought the draft minutes of the Select Committee on Science and Technology were in the public domain).
 When Labour were defeated in 1970, his chances of senior office were effectively over.
 He was opposed to Scottish devolution and was the first to come up with the "West Lothian question", although it was actually named by Conservative MP Enoch Powell.
 He continued to argue his own causes: in 1978–79, he voted against his own government over 100 times, despite a three-line whip.

 In the 1990s, Dalyell asked the Lord Advocate, Lord Rodger of Earlsferry, to grant diplomatic immunity to Lester Coleman, a co-author of Trail of the Octopus, so that he could give evidence in the Lockerbie bombing trial in Scotland; the US Government had indictments against Coleman, accusing him of passport fraud and perjury.
 Allan Stewart, a former Scottish Office minister and Conservative MP for Eastwood, also said that Coleman should be granted immunity so he could testify in Scotland.
 The Lord Advocate rejected Dalyell's plea, saying that the Home Office and the English courts had jurisdiction over the demand of the US government's extradition demand regarding Coleman, and that the Crown Office and the Scottish Office had no authority over the case.
 Dalyell later said, "I had contact with Les Coleman 10 years ago.
 In my opinion, though he has a chequered history, I take him seriously."